-2019 (FC Cincinnati): Has made 11 appearances, including seven starts, has recorded one goal and has added two assists ... became FC Cincinnati’s first player in MLS to attempt and convert a penalty kick ... played 29 minutes as a substitute in season opener at Seattle (March 2) ... replaced Eric Alexander in the second half ... played 32 minutes as a substitute at Atlanta (March 10) ... replaced Kekuta Manneh in the second half ... played 45 minutes as a substitute against Portland (March 17) ... replaced Fanendo Adi to start the second half ... led all Orange and Blue players with five chances created ... picked up first assist since 2017 on Mathieu Deplagne’s 63rd-minute goal ... missed the match at New England due to being on international duty with Jamaica (March 24) ... made first FC Cincinnati start and played 90 minutes against Philadelphia (March 30) ... started a second consecutive match, logged 82 minutes and scored first goal as an FC Cincinnati player from the penalty spot against Sporting Kansas City (April 7) ... was replaced by Caleb Stanko in the second half ... made third straight start and recorded a team-high four shots at LAFC (April 13) ... started and played 77 minutes against Real Salt Lake (April 19) ... replaced by Caleb Stanko in the second half ... played 27 minutes as a substitute at New York Red Bulls (April 27) ... replaced Emmanuel Ledesma in the second half ... started, played 82 minutes and recorded a team-high five shots at Philadelphia (May 1) ... was replaced by Emmanuel Ledesma in the second half ... started and played 65 minutes at San Jose (May 4) ... was replaced by Emmanuel Ledesma in the second half ... recorded second assist of season against Montreal (May 11).
+2019 (FC Cincinnati): Made 21 appearances, including 13 starts, scored three goals and added three assists ... became FC Cincinnati’s first player in MLS to attempt and convert a penalty kick ... played 29 minutes as a substitute in season opener at Seattle (March 2) ... replaced Eric Alexander in the second half ... played 32 minutes as a substitute at Atlanta (March 10) ... replaced Kekuta Manneh in the second half ... played 45 minutes as a substitute against Portland (March 17) ... replaced Fanendo Adi to start the second half ... led all Orange and Blue players with five chances created ... picked up first assist since 2017 on Mathieu Deplagne’s 63rd-minute goal ... missed the match at New England due to being on international duty with Jamaica (March 24) ... made first FC Cincinnati start and played 90 minutes against Philadelphia (March 30) ... started a second consecutive match, logged 82 minutes and scored first goal as an FC Cincinnati player from the penalty spot against Sporting Kansas City (April 7) ... was replaced by Caleb Stanko in the second half ... made third straight start and recorded a team-high four shots at LAFC (April 13) ... started and played 77 minutes against Real Salt Lake (April 19) ... replaced by Caleb Stanko in the second half ... played 27 minutes as a substitute at New York Red Bulls (April 27) ... replaced Emmanuel Ledesma in the second half ... started, played 82 minutes and recorded a team-high five shots at Philadelphia (May 1) ... was replaced by Emmanuel Ledesma in the second half ... started and played 65 minutes at San Jose (May 4) ... was replaced by Emmanuel Ledesma in the second half ... recorded second assist of season against Montreal (May 11) ... scored second goal of season at Orlando (May 19) ... missed match against New York because of a hip injury (May 25) ... replaced Roland Lamah in the 84th minute at Colorado (June 1) ... recorded one shot on target ... missed matches at New York City FC (June 6), against the LA Galaxy (June 22) and at Minnesota United FC (June 29) while with Jamaica for the 2019 Concacaf Gold Cup ... missed match against the Houston Dynamo while tending to a family situation (July 6) ... made first appearance since June 1 at Colorado and played 30 minutes as a second-half substitute against New England (July 21) ... replaced Leonardo Bertone in the second half ... made second consecutive substitute appearance and played 34 minutes at Toronto FC (July 27) ... replaced Rashawn Dally in the second half ... tied a single-season career-best mark by recording third assist of season in 90-minute shift against Vancouver Whitecaps FC (Aug.
+3) ... led the team with five shots and three chances created ... scored third goal of season in 81-minute shift at Columbus Crew SC (Aug.
+10) ... was replaced by Rashawn Dally in the second half ... started and played 86 minutes against NYCFC (Aug.
+17) ... was replaced by Joseph-Claude Gyau in the second half ... started and played 45 minutes against Columbus Crew SC (Aug.
+25) ... was replaced by Kekuta Manneh in the second half ... played 45 minutes as a substitute against Toronto FC (Sept.
+7) ... replaced Rashawn Dally in the second half ... started and played 85 minutes at Montreal (Sept.
+14) ... was replaced by Rashawn Dally in the second half ... missed the final four matches of the season after he suffered an ankle injury.

 2018 (D.C.
 United): Appeared in 25 games, starting 14, and scored a career-high 10 goals … logged 1,267 minutes played, highest total since 2014 … made a substitute appearance and played 18 minutes in MLS Cup Playoffs Knockout Round match against Columbus … made two U.S. Open Cup appearances … registered an assist in U.S. Open Cup Round of 16 match against Orlando City SC … made D.C.
 United debut by starting and recording 85 minutes played in season opener at Orlando (March 3) … scored first goal as a D.C.
 United player at Atlanta United (March 11) … tallied for a second consecutive match in home opener against Houston (March 17) … recorded third goal of the season in a second-half substitute appearance at Philadelphia (April 28) … registered the game-winning goal at San Jose (May 19) … began stretch of four consecutive matches – and five out of six matches – with a goal … scored the game-tying goal in the 84th minute at LAFC (May 26) … recorded D.C.
 United’s only goal at Seattle (June 9) … scored for a fourth consecutive match at Toronto FC (June 13) … tallied the game-tying goal in the 85th minute at LA (July 4) … registered his first goal at Audi Field in second-half stoppage time after appearing as a substitute against Portland (Aug.
 15) … reached 10 goals in a single season for the first time by recording the game-winning goal against Minnesota United (Sept.
 12).